september, 2022

 Foundation tier: grades 1 to 5.
 Higher tier: grades 4 to 9.

-The course will be held face to face in centre and runs the whole year; including seven Saturday day schools.
+The course will be held face to face in centre and runs the whole year including five mandatory exam preparation Saturday day schools.
 A full schedule of dates will be given out on the first session; we will do our best not to change any dates, but this occasionally happens due to unforeseen circumstances.

 Learning Outcomes: By the end of the whole year course you will have the opportunity to: